Skip to content

 Many of our faculty members are experienced, licensed professionals who bring their practice experience to the virtual classroom.

 For the MSW program, up to 25% of coursework can be transferred toward program courses or electives (up to 15 credit hours for regular standing and up to 9 for advanced standing).
-The online BASW accepts up to 67 transfer credits from a two year institution.
+The online BASW accepts up to 67 transfer credits from a regionally accredited institution.
 Students may request a total of 9 hours be transferred into the DSW program.
 Speak to an admissions counselor for more details.

 Generally no, but cases can be reviewed on an individual basis.
 Please contact your Admissions Counselor for more information.